Solar in South Bend, IN: 2026 Cost, Savings & Payback

 Solar Energy in South Bend, Indiana

 South Bend, Indiana receives an average of 3.9 peak sun hours per day, offering adequate solar resources for homeowners looking to reduce their electricity bills.
-With electricity rates averaging 15.0¢ per kWh from AES Indiana, near the national average, solar provides competitive returns on investment.
+With electricity rates averaging 15.0¢ per kWh from AES Indiana, below the national average, but with rates rising 2-3% annually, the long-term savings are still meaningful.

 South Bend has a solar penetration rate of 4.1% — indicating early-stage solar adoption with tremendous growth potential as prices continue to fall.
 The cost of living index of 98 (national average: 100) is near the national average.